Pranav-019/spices-admin-panel/README.md

-# Admin-Dashboard Front End clone made with React JS
+# Admin-Dashboard Front End made with React JS
 H!
 This a Admin-Dashboard front end clone that i´ve built using ReactJS.
 __You can visit the website clicking [here!]